FactorioCalc/FactorioCalc/docs/guide.rst

 Revisiting Unbounded Throttles
 ------------------------------

-Using produce with the Space Exploration mod (if it workes at all) will be a frustrating experience as there are multiple ways to produce most items.
+Using `produce()` with the Space Exploration mod (if it workes at all) will be a frustrating experience as there are multiple ways to produce most items.
-Therefor, it is generally easier to select the machines yourself, and then let the solver determine the number of machines, by prefixing each machine with a ``~`` to mark the throttle as unbounded.
+Therefor, it is generally easier to select the machines yourself, and let the solver determine the number of machines for you.
+This is done by prefixing each machine with a ``~`` to mark the throttle as unbounded.

 Unconstrained Flows
 -------------------